NoxLab-cam/pain_statistics_3tfrmri/README.md

 [Paper ref]

-The experimental code was run in Matlab, and requires psychotoolbox 3, a NI DAQ and a Digitimer DS5.
+The experimental code runs in Matlab, and requires psychotoolbox 3, a NI DAQ and a Digitimer DS5.
 The experimetnt is launched by the matlab function exp_MR_1500ms(sub,sess,stimCurrent,MR_state).